kolenaIO/kolena/docs/metrics/roc-curve.md

 ---
 subtitle: AUC ROC
-description: Learn about model performance with ROC curves with implementation details
+description: How to create and interpret ROC curves to evaluate ML model performance
 ---

 # ROC Curve